XU-SB/RockData/README.md

 # RockData

-**RockData** is an open-source project developed by Dr. Xu Shibo, offering a Python package specifically designed for rock physics model building.
+**RockData** is an open-source project developed by Dr. Xu Shibo from JX Nippon, offering a Python package specifically designed for rock physics model building used for seismic response with elastic properties change with CO2 injection.
 It provides a comprehensive set of tools, including log data loading, data manipulation, saturation analysis, fluid substitution, and Gassmann equation implementation, among other essential functionalities for rock physics workflows.

 ## Installation